fwupd/fwupd/plugins/flashrom/README.md

 The firmware is deployed to the SPI chip when the machine is in normal runtime mode, but it is only used when the device is rebooted.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### `Flags=reset-cmos`

+Flag to determine if the CMOS checksum should be reset after the flash is reprogrammed.
+This will force the CMOS defaults to be reloaded on the next boot.

+### `Flags=fn-m-me-unlock`

+Flag to determine if manual ME unlocking by pressing Fn + M is supported.

 ## Vendor ID Security

 The vendor ID is set from the BIOS vendor, for example `DMI:Google`